tskit-dev/tskit/docs/data-model.rst

 Table transformation methods
 ============================

+In several cases it may be necessary to transform the data stored in a :class:`TableCollection`.
+For example, an application may produce tables which, while logically consistent, do not meet all the :ref:`requirements <sec_valid_tree_sequence_requirements>` for a valid tree sequence, which exist for algorithmic and efficiency reasons; table transformation methods can make such a set of tables valid, and thus ready to be loaded into a tree sequence.

 In general, table methods operate *in place* on a :class:`TableCollection`, directly altering the data stored within its constituent tables.

-In some applications, tables may most naturally be produced in a way that is logically consistent, but not meeting all the requirements for validity that are established for algorithmic and efficiency reasons.
-Several of the methods below (while also having other uses), can be used to make such a set of tables valid, and thus ready to be loaded into a tree sequence.

-Some of the other methods described in this section also have an equivalant :class:`TreeSequence` version: an important distinction is that unlike the methods here, :class:`TreeSequence` methods do *not* operate in place, but rather act in a functional way, returning a new tree sequence while leaving the original one unchanged.
+Some of the methods described in this section also have an equivalant :class:`TreeSequence` version: unlike the methods described below, :class:`TreeSequence` methods do *not* operate in place, but rather act in a functional way, returning a new tree sequence while leaving the original unchanged.

 This section is best skipped unless you are writing a program that records tables directly.